KratosMultiphysics/KratosSalomePlugin/documentation/install_salome.md

         `sudo apt-get install libgfortran3`

-- Installation on Ubuntu 20.04:
+- Installation on Ubuntu 20.04 (using Salome 9.4 for Ubuntu 18.04):
     - Problem:
         `FileNotFoundError: [Errno 2] No such file or directory: 'netstat': 'netstat'`